dijkstracula/solvent/paper/report.md

 ## Predicate Abstraction and the Journey Home

+> I think it would be useful to frame this in terms of "giving up" again.
+> it's hard to construct arbitrary terms, so we don't try, instead assuming
+> a list of predfined terms to select from.
+This simplifies the inference problem,
+> to be a checking problem.

 Recalling how the technique was applied to great effect whilst contemplating model-checking solutions([@SlamProject], [@BLAST], [@Houdini]), a liquid type reconstruction algorithm that consumes a set of _predefined qualifiers_ which